Oton: Language

 Kinaray-a is the main language of the people in Oton.
 Hiligaynon is spoken as a secondary language.
 There is a fairly unnoticed linguistic division of the town between the two aforementioned languages; the eastern part, or the urban part bordering Iloilo City, primarily speaks Hiligaynon, while the western part bordering the other 1st district municipalities generally speaks both Kinaray-a and Hiligaynon.

 Economy

-Oton’s economy is growing, driven by its geographic advantage close to Iloilo City.
+Oton's economy is supported by its geographic proximity to Iloilo City.
 This has led to increased real estate developments, with more residential and commercial properties being established.
 Retail establishments in Oton include Gaisano Oton, Puregold Oton, and Vista Mall Iloilo.
 Oton also hosts a number of banking institutions.

 Agriculture, particularly rice production and fruit farming, plays a significant role in the economy, supporting local food supply and the livelihoods of many residents.
 The town also has hotels, resorts, and restaurants.

+In 2023, the Municipality of Oton began construction of a ₱52-million “AA” abattoir in Barangay Lambuyao funded by the World Bank-assisted Philippine Rural Development Project.

-A major development in Oton by Vista Land is covering 500 ha and stretching from Barangay Polo Maestra Bita to Barangay Abilay Norte.
-The development will include a 100 ha central business district.
+A major development in Oton owned by Vista Land is covering 500 ha and stretching from Barangay Polo Maestra Bita to Barangay Abilay Norte.
+The development also includes a 100 ha central business district.